LinuxJedi/linuxjedi.co.uk/content/blog/2017/02/19/b-tree.md

   - All find wants only one data item.
 So only bring one leaf of data items into memory.
   - Data-item size doesn't affect what $M$ is.
 We determine $M$ only by how many keys can be packed into a disk block (node).
-    Thus, the key size and the block size are the only factors here.
+    Thus, the key size, the children pointer size, and the block size are the only factors here.

 ## Reference